40 Foods That Jumpstart Weight Loss

 But where to start?

-Tackling your weight loss problem on top of juggling your hectic work and family life can feel daunting at first pass, but it doesn’t have to be in reality.
-In fact, there are simple dietary changes you can make to your lifestyle that will play an essential role in melting fat.
+Tackling your weight loss problem on top of juggling your hectic work and family life can feel daunting at first pass, but it doesn't have to be in reality.
+In fact, there is a way to jumpstart weight loss: there are simple dietary changes you can make to your lifestyle (by eating more of the best foods for weight loss) that will play an essential role in melting fat.

 Although adding an exercise routine to your diet overhaul will help you burn fat more quickly than a dietary intervention alone, one JAMA study found that obese patients who change their diets first and begin exercising six months after their diet change will lose the same amount of weight after 12 months as those participants who eat healthier and exercised over the course of the whole year.
-In short: don’t put off your weight loss goals just because you don’t want to exercise.
-Change your diet today, exercise later, and you can still lose weight.
+In short: don't put off your weight loss goals just because you don't want to exercise.
+Change your diet today by eating more weight loss foods, exercise later, and you can still lose weight.

 The average American consumes approximately 15.5 pounds of pasta each year—and most of it is the refined white stuff.
 Unfortunately, this type of noodle is usually void of fiber and micronutrients.
 Spaghetti squash, on the other hand, boasts only about 40 calories per cup—more than 75 percent fewer calories than a cup of plain pasta—and is an excellent source of vitamin A and potassium.
-Make this simple swap to jumpstart your weight loss and you’ll be fitting into your skinny jeans in no time!
-For more swaps to save you calories, don’t miss these 25 Food Swaps That Cut 2,500 Calories a Week.
+Make this simple swap to jumpstart your weight loss and you'll be fitting into your skinny jeans in no time!
+For more swaps to save you calories, don't miss these food swaps that cut calories.

 Another weight-loss-friendly substitute to keep in mind is favoring salsa over ketchup.
 While ketchup typically has around 19 calories and 4 grams of sugar per tablespoon, fresh tomato salsa has about 5 calories per tablespoon, no added sugar, and is packed with nutritious veggies.
-Tomatoes, for example, are loaded with fat-blasting fiber and vitamin C, a deficiency of which has been associated with increased body fat and larger waists.
+Tomatoes, for example, are loaded with fat-blasting fiber and vitamin C, a deficiency of which Arizona State University researchers associated with increased body fat and larger waists.
 If you can handle spice, toss some jalapenos in your salsa to rev up your metabolism.
-For more on how you can switch your metabolism into overdrive, check out The 55 Best Ways to Boost Your Metabolism!
+For more on how you can switch your metabolism into overdrive, check out the best ways to boost your metabolism!

-In addition to its 4 grams of belly-filling fiber, a cup of hearty oatmeal delivers as much protein as an egg.
+On top of its 4 grams of belly-filling fiber, a cup of hearty oatmeal delivers as much protein as an egg.
 In other words, the popular breakfast food is an excellent weight loss tool.
 In fact, according to a study in the Annals of Nutrition and Metabolism, scientists found that having oatmeal for breakfast resulted in greater fullness, lower hunger ratings, and fewer calories eaten at the next meal compared with a serving of ready-to-eat sugared corn flakes, even though the calorie counts of the two breakfasts were identical.
-For an added fiber boost, sprinkle some berries and chia seeds on top of your oatmeal, but be sure to stay away from fattening syrup and sugar.
+For ways to get more fiber, sprinkle some berries and chia seeds on top of your oatmeal, but be sure to stay away from fattening syrup and sugar.

 Speaking of standout breakfast foods, Greek yogurt is another option worthy of the spotlight thanks to its high-protein content.
 Per study in the journal Appetite, researchers from the University of Missouri compared the satiety effects of high-, moderate-, and low-protein yogurts on women aged 24-28, and found Greek yogurt, with the highest protein content, to have the greatest effect.
 What's more?
 Probiotics in items such as yogurt and fermented foods, like pickles and sauerkraut, help good bacteria in the gut process food more efficiently.
 Hello, weight loss!
 If you want to get even more protein in your yogurt, check out Icelandic yogurts, which can have two to three more grams of protein per serving compared to Greek.

-Similar to Greek yogurt, research has shown eating eggs for breakfast can make you feel more full and help you eat fewer calories throughout the day, meaning they’re quite the secret weapon for weight loss.
+Similar to Greek yogurt, a study from Nutrition Research showed that eating eggs for breakfast can make you feel more full and help you eat fewer calories throughout the day, meaning they're quite the secret weapon for weight loss.
 Nutritionally speaking, one large hard-boiled egg (about 50 grams) contains less than one gram of carbs and remains an excellent source of protein.
 Eggs are also loaded with amino acids, antioxidants, and healthy fats.

 As far as grains go, quinoa is a good one to have around if you're looking to lose weight.
 It's packed with protein and fiber and contains approximately 220 calories per cup.
 What's more?
 Quinoa is one of the few plant foods that offer a complete set of amino acids, meaning it can be converted directly into muscle by the body.